Before You Grade: Statement of Grading Criteria

 Exams: doesn’t show a good knowledge of the material or fails to understand some important parts of it, or does not answer a significant portion of the question.

-Very problematical.
+Very problematic in all aspects mentioned above.
 [If you receive this grade, come and see me to discuss what went wrong and how we can avoid it happening again.]

 Papers: did not submit a paper; plagiarized material; made no effort to understand the material or shows no sign of having read it.